 Above: Getting there...

-About 2 pounds into it, I started to realized why colonial women quickly abandoned this practice.
-It takes a ton of berries, about 6 to 8 pounds, to make one pound of wax.
+About two pounds into it, I started to realized why colonial women quickly abandoned this practice.
+It takes a ton of berries, from six to eight pounds, to make one pound of wax.
 Thus, being a modern woman with access to online ordering, I decided to cut some colonial corners and combine our bayberry wax with beeswax, which I did not attempt to make myself.
 Phew!
-Solvi and I were able to harvest about 4 pounds of bayberries before our fingers gave out.
+Solvi and I were able to harvest about four pounds of bayberries before our fingers gave out.
 Which I think is pretty good.

 Above: A detail of our berries shows their lovely, heathery hue.